wwidlishy/The-Lea-Compiler/README.md

 (This is not a finished product and readme)
 (May include concepts that are not finished yet!)

+**I) Language's Concept**

+Lea has a [Bash](https://github.com/topics/bash) like strongly typed syntax.
+However lacks the *_wierd_* bash syntax, and other unintuitive features.
+Don't worry, we've got our own syntax bullshit. 😊
+When I used other languages, I was quite annoyed that you can't recurse forever.
+So, I decided to fix that.
+In Lea, we don't give a fuck about recursion limit (It is gone!)

+Lea requires `nasm` and `ld` in the path to compile output, lea just generates assembly for linux

 **Functional Patterns**

 If you do not understand this syntax, check [Function Syntax](#functions)